Kasey Palmer: Coventry City

-On 21 June 2022, it was announced that Palmer had signed for Championship club Coventry City for an undisclosed fee.
-Palmer signed a three-year deal and Coventry manager Mark Robins described him as "a player with great technical and creative ability who we are excited to be working with".
+On 21 June 2022, Palmer signed for Championship club Coventry City for an undisclosed fee.
+He signed a three-year deal, with manager Mark Robins describing him as "a player with great technical and creative ability who we are excited to be working with".

-Palmer was part of the Sky Blues' squad that reached the 2022/23 Play-Off final which they eventually lost to Luton Town.
+Palmer was a substitute in the 2023 play-off final against his future club Luton Town.
 Palmer had been set to miss the final through an injury he had picked up earlier that season, however declared himself fit to take part and was handed a place on the bench.
-Palmer was brought on in the 80th minute of the final but was later withdrew in extra-time.
+Palmer was brought on in the 80th minute of the final but was later withdrawn in extra-time.
+Coventry lost the match after a penalty shootout.

 On 20 January 2024, Palmer was the victim of alleged racial abuse in a league match away at Sheffield Wednesday.
 The incident received global condemnation with many taking the time to express their support to Palmer, including FIFA president Gianni Infantino.
-Coventry and Wednesday met again just two weeks later on 6 February 2024 in the FA Cup, Palmer opened the scoring in the 3rd minute and lifted his shirt to reveal the slogan 'Less talk, more action' on his base layer.
+Coventry and Sheffield Wednesday met again just two weeks later on 6 February 2024 in the FA Cup.
+Palmer opened the scoring in the 3rd minute and lifted his shirt to reveal the words 'Less talk, more action' on his base layer.

 Hull City

-On 30 August 2024, Palmer signed a three-year deal with fellow EFL Championship club Hull City.
-He joined the Tigers for an undisclosed fee.
+On 30 August 2024, Palmer signed a three-year deal with fellow Championship club Hull City for an undisclosed fee.

+Loan to Luton Town

+On 22 January 2026, Palmer was loaned to League One club Luton Town until the end of the season.
+He made his debut for the club on 24 January in a 1–0 defeat away to Plymouth Argyle.

+Palmer scored his first goal for the club on 10 March 2026, in a 1–1 draw against Doncaster Rovers.
+He was a major part of the club's impressive form towards the end of the 2025–26 season - scoring 8 goals in 10 appearances.

+He was in the squad for the 2026 EFL Trophy final, in which Luton achieved a 3–1 win against Stockport County.
+He was named EFL League One Player of the Month for April 2026, having registered five goals and one assist.

+Luton Town

+On 5 July 2026, Palmer signed permanently for Luton Town in a deal believed to be worth £500,000.
+Throughout his loan spell at the club he had expressed a desire to sign permanently, with Luton fans and manager Jack Wilshere both praising his performances.